 An Accredited Training Organization (ATO) conducts and provides Lean Six Sigma related training or consulting to business entities and individuals and has qualified for IASSC Accreditation.

 When an organization achieves and displays the IASSC ATO designation they are making a public statement of excellence.
-Benefits of becoming an Accredited Training Organization include:
+Benefits of becoming an Accredited Training Organization can include:

 ♦ Shows that your organization values and provides a Best-Practice Certification Architecture and Protocol.